Russian-Doom/russian-doom/README.md

 ### About

-Russian Doom is based on [Chocolate Doom](https://www.chocolate-doom.org) by Simon Howard and [Crispy Doom](http://fabiangreffrath.github.io/crispy-doom) by Fabian Greffrath, with significant additions from [Doom Retro](http://doomretro.com) by Brad Harding, and is distributed with their approval.
+International Doom is based on [Chocolate Doom](https://www.chocolate-doom.org) by Simon Howard and [Crispy Doom](http://fabiangreffrath.github.io/crispy-doom) by Fabian Greffrath, with significant additions from [Doom Retro](http://doomretro.com) by Brad Harding, and is distributed with their approval.

 DOS version is based on [PCDoom](https://github.com/nukeykt/PCDoom-v2) by Alexey Khokholov and [Doom Vanille](https://github.com/AXDOOMER/doom-vanille) by Alexandre-Xavier Labonté-Lamoureux, with significant additions from [Crispy Doom](http://fabiangreffrath.github.io/crispy-doom) by Fabian Greffrath and [Doom Retro](http://doomretro.com) by Brad Harding, and is distributed with their approval.